department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/outstanding-debts-FE-documentation.md

 - This link shows on the righthand side on desktop if the user has a copay card or an overpayment debt card to show in the section.
 - This link appears on the lefthand side on desktop if the user does not have any copays or debt cards to show.
 This includes if there is a copay or debt API error *and* no copay or debt card to show.
-- If there is an error in the section *and* the user does have a copay or debt card to show, this link appears on the righthand side on desktop.
+- If there is a debt API error in the section *and* the user has a copay card to show, this link appears on the righthand side on desktop.

 ### Content